veit/jupyter-tutorial/docs/productive/cite/software.rst

        :alt: Popup on the landing page of a GitHub repository with the possibility to export ADA and BibTex formats.

-     When registering a DOI via Zenodo the ``CITATION.cff`` file in the GitHub repository is also be used.

     .. seealso::
        * `GitHub Docs: About CITATION files
          <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-citation-files>`_

+    When registering a DOI via Zenodo the ``CITATION.cff`` file in the GitHub repository is also be used.
+Also `Zotero <https://www.zotero.org/>`_ interprets the CFF file in GitHub repositories; however, Zotero can take meta-information of the repository, such as company, programming language etc., even without a CFF file.

 You should provide a `Persistent Identifier (PID)
 <https://en.wikipedia.org/wiki/Persistent_identifier>`_ to ensure the long-term